-Then our roasters have consistency issues like thermocouples and placement, bean temp, environment temp, air flow, drum speed, roasting temperture, size of roast and roast times.
-All this besides the different types of roasters and roasting.
+Then our roasters have consistency issues like thermocouples and placement, bean temp, environment temp, air flow, drum speed, roasting temperature, size of roast and roast times.
+All this besides the different types of roasters and roasting techniques.
 I assume that these all vary somewhat in the way and timing you roast from batch to batch.

-I've come to the conclusion that no batch of beans is the same, no roaster the same, no grinder grinds the same, no water the same, following the roasting profile is not exactly the same every time, no consistency in brewing and taste buds are not the same every day.
+I've come to the conclusion that no batch of beans is the same, no roaster the same, no grinder grinds the same, no water the same, following the roasting profile is not exactly the same every time, no consistency in brewing, extraction consistency issues, and taste buds are not the same every day.

 After considering all these inconsistencies, IMO the art and science of roasting has too many variables from one batch to the next to deal with a different profile each time.

 So just like my washing machine, dryer and dishwasher that have many different cycle options, I always use "normal" when using them.
-Same for roasting coffee.
-I use the same profile for all my beans (http://www.bobbooks.net/ROR.htm).
+Same for roasting coffee!
+I basically use the same profile for all my beans (http://www.bobbooks.net/ROR.htm).

 I know that many experts might disagree, but I think most are fooling themselves that every bean needs a different profile to get excellent results or maybe even near perfect results.
 I do understand that you must have good beans to start with.